 - Reduce water waste

-- Change the light bulbs – replace it with an energy efficient light bulb, they use around a quarter of the energy and last ten times longer than a standard bulb.
+- Change the light bulbs – replace with an energy efficient light bulb.
+They use around a quarter of the energy and last ten times longer than a standard bulb.

 - Buy larger bottles – for example, shampoo, conditioner and tanning solution, this will save on lots of smaller plastic bottles and can also be more cost efficient to buy larger amounts.

 - Choose wisely – chose products and brands that are conscious about the environment, using natural and organic ingredients in their products.
-We love Outback Organics, a family run company who’s mantra is to be “effective, ethical and affordable”.
+We love Outback Organics, a family run company whose mantra is to be “effective, ethical and affordable”.
+We have also introduced a range of recyclable disposables to the Ellisons Beauty Essentials range which are made from Bamboo.

 - Wash efficiently – try to use a gentle and efficient detergent that uses less water and soap.
 A natural detergent will conserve money, energy and water and will suit all clients.